Dr. Kenneth Benjamin Hughes, MD

 The existential risk of being a physician during a pandemic is one thing.
 But exposing one’s loved ones is another.
 COVID-19 has added a new layer of complexity to the burnout crisis.
 Not only do physicians worry about harming their families, but they also don’t have access to their usual social outlets.

-Next, physician employers must tend to the psychological needs of their employees, followed by supporting and addressing the communities and families of physicians.
 While protecting physician physical wellbeing is pretty straightforward, what should be done about the more amorphous recommendations?